Quick reference guide

 Overwintering

-They aren't frost-hardy plants and will need protection over winter.
+Stapeliads aren't frost-hardy plants and will need protection over winter.
 Most varieties are supposed to be hardy to 40–50 °F, but are known to withstand light freezes as long as their soil is dry.
 I keep my collection in a greenhouse over winter where minimum temperatures don't drop below 40°F.

-It is recommend to not water at all over the winter, but I live in an especially dry climate and do give a light infrequent watering based on how the plants are doing—timing it during a warmer spell to be safe.
+It is recommend to not water at all over the winter, but I live in an especially dry climate and do give an infrequent watering based on how the plants are doing, timing it during a warmer spell to be safe.
 If they look fine, leave them be!
-If they seem to be getting too dry, give them water.
-Just don’t let them stay damp or get cold while the soil is wet.
+Give them water if they seem to be getting too dry (stem tips will start dying!).

 Fertilizer